flamma19/market2/README.md

 # market2

+this web app get user info ( email ) and user custom alarms for crypto and send alarm to user email when the price is inside requested renge. this app is only v 1.0. it means that it only depends on high, low price and symbol of crypto. more features will be add in updates.

 for adding new alarm run py manage.py runserver and for sending them run alert/alarming.py views are not successfully made so create user and alart from django admin panel, create a superuser first and then go on.